-The Deputy Heads of House Academic (DHOHA), led by the Vice Principal- Raising Achievement, (in place since September 2013) are responsible for the tracking of pupil progress in Y7-Y11 and will intervene when progress is below the expected level.
+The Deputy Heads of House Academic (DHOHA), led by the Vice Principal- Raising Achievement, are responsible for the tracking of pupil progress in Y7-Y11 and will intervene when progress is below the expected level.
 Our KS5 Progress Manager continues to support our Y11 pupils with the transition into Y12.

 We will continue to fund a part time Education Support Officer, who goes out into the community to provide additional support to parents in overcoming barriers to attendance, complimented by our own EWO.

 We have a learning hub (KS3 & KS4 ADAPT) which is permanently staffed by qualified teachers and student counsellors and offer personalised curriculum pathways in KS3 to our most vulnerable youngsters.